awerlogus/io-ts-transformer/README.md

 t.type({ foo: t.literal('bar'), data: t.string })
 ```

+3) Transform recursive types (but generated statements may be excessive now because of union flattens https://github.com/Microsoft/TypeScript/issues/20156).
+Maybe I'll figure out a way to reduce these statements later.

 Io-ts-transformer can't do (yet?)
 ---

-1) Transform recursive types.
-If you will try to do this now, you will get "Stack overflow" error.
-I hope, recursive types transformation feature will be implemented later.

-2) Transform classes and interfaces.
+1) Transform classes and interfaces.

-3) Work with dynamic type parameters, i.e. `buildDecoder<T>()` in the following code will be converted into `t.void` as default io-ts entity:
+2) Work with dynamic type parameters, i.e. `buildDecoder<T>()` in the following code will be converted into `t.void` as default io-ts entity:
 ```typescript
 import { buildDecoder } from 'io-ts-transformer'